We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Make sure that you:

 - Wear comfy shoes.
-Walking that distance puts repetitive strain on your body, which makes its displeasure known by setting fire to your feet, ankles, knees, and hips (we’ll send you $10 if you can reread that without hearing “Heads, Shoulders, Knees, and Toes”).
+Walking that distance puts repetitive strain on your body, which makes its displeasure known by setting fire to your feet, ankles, knees, and hips (high five if you can reread that without hearing “Heads, Shoulders, Knees, and Toes”).
 Find a good pair of walking shoes, and (politely) tell your body to shut the heck up.

 - Walk on soft surfaces.
 Want to know what’s not fun when you’re starting out on your walking adventure?
 Concrete, sidewalks, and other tough stuff.
 Try to keep to grass, dirt trails, or even athletics tracks when you’re a newbie.